mjj6411770/nie_toolbox_shared/README.md

 ![BarCAT](https://user-images.githubusercontent.com/100134089/224989387-41b8a0a0-6ba9-401f-b0e7-9ffc79e0acf9.svg)

 ## Template tuning
 There are some templates that match noise signals, while others require modification to avoid including too much of the background trend.
-Here is the line of the code that removes the noise template (number 1) one is removed by the method output as the last argument works as whether to plot
+Here is the line of the code that removes the noise template (number 1) with the first argument and plots the remaining templates with 'Y' or 'N' second input argument:
 ```matlab
 Sig1 = Sig1.RawtemplatesReguFunc([2,3],'Y');
 ```
 ![Regutem](https://user-images.githubusercontent.com/100134089/224990028-70f0515b-8e6c-48ab-9137-b300eacfd2d7.svg)

 ## Template Matching
-templates matching is performed by NCC coefficient the details can be found in the paper,the NCC coefficient shows a cosine similarity, given by the method:
+Template matching is performed using the NCC coefficient (as specified in the manuscript), given by the method:
 ```matlab
 Sig1 = Sig1.Templatematching('Y');
 ```